Greg's First Time in

 Our dinner was at the hot-pot restaurant where the waitresses treated us to a live performance.

-After dinner - now in the rain - we took a short stroll in one of the new districts of Pyongyang called Mirae (Future) Scientists' Street.
+We took a short stroll in one of the new districts of Pyongyang called Mirae (Future) Scientists' Street.
 The buildings on this street predominantly house the employees of the technical university.

 Our hotel for that night was again the Yanggakdo International Hotel.